 MUSC 137 APPLIED MUSIC-VOICE (1-2 cr.)-Singing, proper breath control, diction and development of tone.
 Standard vocal repertoire will be studied.
 Departmental permission required.
-One-two half-hour lessons per week.
+One-two hours class voice lessons and/or one-two private lessons per week.
 4-8 hours practice (laboratory) required.

-MUSC 237 ADVANCED APPLIED MUSIC-VOICE (1-2 cr.)-A continuation of MUSC 137.
+MUSC 237 ADVANCED APPLIED MUSIC-VOICE (1-2 cr.)-A continuation of MUSIC 137.

 MUSC 147 APPLIED MUSIC-KEYBOARD (1-2 cr.)-Instruction in piano or organ.
 Standard repertoire will be studied.
 Departmental permission required.
-One-two half-hour lessons per week.
+One-two hours class piano and/or one-two half-hour private lessons per week.
 4-8 hours practice (laboratory) required.